 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

-Describe various business structures (corporations, partnerships, sole proprietorships, benefit companies, cooperatives) and their pros and cons.
+Describe various organizational structures (corporations, partnerships, sole proprietorships, benefit companies, cooperatives, not-for-profits) and their pros and cons.

 Define and describe an organization's purpose.